tomarriott/GTLS/README.md

 ## Installation
 ### Requirements
 A CUDA-capable GPU is required.

-For now, the GRAM of GPU should be 12GB or more.
-For the future, we will try our best to reduce the memory usage.
+For now, the GRAM usage of GPU can not be controlled.
+So, the program may crash if the GRAM of GPU is not enough.
+I will fix this problem in the future.

 ### Install
 This program is based on cupy.
 Due to there are many versions of cupy, we cannot specify the version of cupy in the package.